mdouchement/docker-zoom-us/README.md

 docker build -t mdouchement/zoom-us github.com/mdouchement/docker-zoom-us
 ```

-With the image locally available, install the wrapper scripts using:
+With the image locally available, install the wrapper scripts by running the following as root:

 ```bash
 docker run -it --rm \